Ur of the Chaldees: Hebrew Bible

 In Genesis 12:1, after Abraham and his father Terah have left Ur Kaśdim for the city of Haran (probably Harran), and God instructs Abraham to leave his native land (Hebrew moledet).
+Genesis 15:7 associates Abram's departure or removal from Ur with the revelation that it was the Lord who brought him away from there.

 The traditional Jewish understanding of the word moledet is "birthplace" (e.g. in the Judaica Press translation).
 Similarly, in Genesis 24:4–10, Abraham instructs his servant to bring a wife for Isaac from his moledet, and the servant departs for Haran.

 Septuagint

-The Septuagint translation of Genesis does not include the term "Ur"; instead it describes the "Land of the Chaldees" (Greek χώρα Χαλδαίων, Chora Chaldaion).
+The Septuagint translation of Genesis does not include the term "Ur"; instead it describes the "Land of the Chaldees" (Greek χώρα Χαλδαίων, chōra Chaldaiōn).
 Some scholars have held that biblical Ur was not a city at all, but simply a word for land.

+Deuterocanonical writings

+The Book of Judith refers to a people who had migrated from Chaldea:

+"This people are descended of the Chaldeans.
+And they departed from the way of their parents, and worshipped the God of heaven, the God whom they knew: and they cast them out from the face of their gods, and they fled into Mesopotamia, and sojourned there many days.
+And their God commanded them to depart from the place where they sojourned".

 Jubilees

 The Book of Jubilees states that Ur was founded in 1688 Anno Mundi (year of the world) by 'Ur son of Kesed", presumably the offspring of Arpachshad, adding that in this same year wars began on Earth.
 "And ’Ûr, the son of Kêsêd, built the city of ’Arâ of the Chaldees, and called its name after his own name and the name of his father."
 (Jubilees 11:3).